dagster-io/dagster-cloud-hybrid-quickstart/README.md

 ## Step 5.
 Verify builds are successful

 At this point, the workflow run should complete successfully and you should see the `quickstart_etl` location in https://dagster.cloud.
 If builds are failing, ensure that your secrets are properly set up.
-For help reach out to us in our [Slack](https://dagster.io/community).
+For help, please reach out to us in our [Slack](https://dagster.io/community).

 ![image](https://github.com/dagster-io/dagster-cloud-hybrid-quickstart/assets/7066873/6fba8e24-20f2-4cfb-9c0a-0111f381c0ac)